CodeWhispeBaer/code-interview/README.md

 ### Task 1

-Use git to clone the repository from [GitHub `CodeWhispeBaer/coding-interview`](https://github.com/CodeWhispeBaer/coding-interview)
+Use git to clone the repository from [https://github.com/CodeWhispeBaer/coding-interview](https://github.com/CodeWhispeBaer/code-interview)

 ### Task 2